 1. Five Card Charlie: A “Charlie” is an automatic winner.
 For example, the five-card Charlie rule means the player automatically wins with 5 cards, as long as he didn’t bust.

-2. No-peek: ace showing: Dealer does not peek for blackjack with an ace up.
+2. No-peek: ace showing: The dealer does not peek for blackjack with an ace up.
 If the dealer has an ace-up blackjack, the player loses all bets made, including from doubling and splitting.
 A 10-up blackjack will be revealed immediately after peeking, and the player will lose only his original wager, except a blackjack tie will push.

 3. BB+1: BB+1 refers to an Australian rule, in which the player will lose all busted bets, plus one unit if the dealer gets a blackjack.